 Art As creative development progresses, children begin to acquire a sense of style and design.
 Focus in the First Grade is upon picture organization, color and figure/field relationships.
 New techniques are introduced as students continue to work within a variety of mediums: painting, drawing and sculpture.
 Projects undertaken in First Grade have included papier-mâché animal containers, invented instruments, pop-up faces and symmetrical transfer drawings.
 Ideas are ever-changing to adapt to the children's interests and sense of imagery.
-The Art curriculum has been modified this year due to COVID-19.
-The Art teacher will be teaching in the Homeroom class.

 Music The First Grade Music Program is a continuation of skills introduced in Kindergarten.
 Because of their improved small motor control, the children use the Orff instruments frequently as a means of reinforcing and building on the concepts begun in Kindergarten.
 The concept of ensemble playing begins in First Grade to teach the children how to work together to create a harmonious whole.
 Further work is done to help the child develop a true singing voice and to sing on pitch.
 The many activities include creative movement as well as simple dances.
 The children are now familiar with rhythmic symbols and can distinguish between them.
 This lays the groundwork for musical staff reading later on.
-The Music curriculum has been modified this year due to COVID-19.
-The Music teacher will be teaching in the Homeroom class.
-Please see the new Performing Arts Program curriculum in the back of this book.

 Computer The Computer Program in First Grade continues to develop skills at the computer.
 Writing and drawing software is introduced to enrich their experience.
 The children are brought into the Computer Lab for one period each week.
 They are now familiar with the keyboard and can work more independently.
-The Computer curriculum has been modified.
-Computer will be taught in the classrooms this year due to COVID-19.
-Chromebooks will be brought into the classrooms for the children to use.